 Can Your Personal Credit Score Affect Your Small Business?

-A personal credit score tracks your personal credit history by calculating a number based on various factors — whether you make payments on time, how much debt you carry and so on.
-Business credit scores are similar but track the business’s financial history instead.
+A personal credit score tracks your personal credit history by calculating a number based on various factors, such as whether you make payments on time, how much debt you carry and other factors.
+Business credit scores are similar but track a business’s financial history instead.

 Business creditPersonal credit

-Common credit scoring modelsPAYDEX Score, Intelliscore Plus, FICO SBSSFICO, VantageScore
+Common credit scoring modelsPAYDEX Score, Intelliscore Plus, FICO SBSSFICO Score, VantageScore

 Score ranges0-100, 0-300 (SBSS only)300-850